dosoudil/maven-repository-builder/README.md

                 should be single pattern.
 Stars are allowed to represent any string.
 To use regular expressions prefix the expression with "r" and enclose it in slashes ("r/regular-expression/").
 The field is not required, if ommited, all found artifacts will be included.
-        *   "dependency-list" - a merged lists of maven dependencies of selected GAVs; additional artifact source config fields for this type are
+        *   "dependency-list" - a merged lists of maven dependencies of selected GAVs.
+Additional artifact source config fields for this type are
             *   **repo-url** - one repository URL or a list of them which should be searched.
             *   **top-level-gavs-ref** - reference to a file with the list of top level GAVs, every GAV should be on separate line.
             *   **recursive** - flag to allow listing the listed dependencies recursively.
 Default is True.
             *   **skip-missing** - flag to skip missing dependencies and only warn user instead of exiting.
 Default is True.
-        *   "dependency-graph" - a merged lists of maven dependency graph of selected GAVs provided by AProx; additional artifact source config fields for this type are
+        *   "dependency-graph" - a merged lists of maven dependency graph of selected GAVs provided by AProx.
+Additional artifact source config fields for this type are
             *   **aprox-url** - AProx instance URL (without the API part) (e.g. "http://aprox-dev.app.eng.bos.redhat.com:8080/aprox/").
             *   **top-level-gavs-ref** - reference to a file with the list of top level GAVs, every GAV should be on separate line.
-            *   **source-key** - flag to allow listing the listed dependencies recursively.
-Default is True.
+            *   **source-key** - AProx source key in form of <type>:<name>, e.g. "repository:central".
             *   **wsid** - AProx workspace ID.
 The field is not required.
+If ommited, a new workspace will be created and deleted after all work finished.
+            *   **preset** - AProx preset.
+The field is not required.
+            *   **excluded-sources** - list of AProx source keys to be excluded directly in the result of depgrapher.
+                The field is not required.
-        *   "repository" - a local or remote repository to crawl and include found artifacts; additional artifact source config fields for this type are
+        *   "repository" - a local or remote repository to crawl and include found artifacts.
+Additional artifact source config fields for this type are
             *   **repo-url** -one repository URL or a list of them, which should be crawled
             *   **included-gav-patterns-ref** - the same as the corresponding MEAD tag's field (see above)